shikhashikz/shikhashikz.github.io/_posts/2020-06-17-top-7-qualities-of-a-sales-lead.md

 And what ***Marketing aspires***: *A set of prospects who has been hunted by various marketing activities and now the next level of farming stage needs to be done by Sales team.*

 The bridge which connects Marketing aspiration to Sales expectation is generally missing.
 This I will cover in my subsequent posts.
-In our first post in this series, I will be covering:
+In my first post in this series, I will be covering:

 **What is A Perfect Sales Lead for a Salesperson?**